❄️ Debt Snowball Calculator

 You're going backward — interest is being added faster than payments reduce the balance.
 The calculator returns an error in this case.
 Increase the extra monthly payment or call the lender to negotiate a hardship plan.

-How does extra money "snowball"?
+How does extra money 'snowball'?

 When debt #1 clears, its minimum payment is freed up and added to your extra payment for debt #2.
 When debt #2 clears, both freed minimums plus extra hit debt #3.
 Each clear-out grows the snowball — the last debt is paid off astonishingly fast.